OpenGene/fastplong/README.md

 # adapters
 `fastplong` trims adapter in both read start and read end.
 Adapter trimming is enabled by default, but you can disable it by `-A` or `--disable_adapter_trimming`.
-* You can specify `-s, --start_adapter` for read start adapter sequence, and `-e, --end_adapter` for read end adapter sequence as well.
-If either of these sequence is not specified, `fastplong` will try to detect it automatically.
+* If the adapter sequences are known, it's recommended to specify `-s, --start_adapter` for read start adapter sequence, and `-e, --end_adapter` for read end adapter sequence as well.

 * If `--end_adapter` is not specified but `--start_adapter` is specified, then fastplong will use the reverse complement sequence of `start_adapter` to be `end_adapter`.

-You can also specify `-a, --adapter_fasta` to give a FASTA file to tell `fastplong` to trim multiple adapters in this FASTA file.
+* You can also specify `-a, --adapter_fasta` to give a FASTA file to tell `fastplong` to trim multiple adapters in this FASTA file.
 Here is a sample of such adapter FASTA file:
 ```
 >Adapter 1
 AGATCGGAAGAGCACACGTCTGAACTCCAGTCA